Ananth Technologies: History

 In November 2020, Ananth Technologies established a joint venture named SaAn Satellite Networks India, with United States-based satellite operator Saturn Satellite Networks Inc., to build and launch two NationSat communication satellites.
 The company will build the two 300–700 kg satellites at its Bangalore facility.
 Ananth Technologies has an agreement with NewSpace India Limited to launch satellites onboard the ISRO's Polar Satellite Launch Vehicle.

+Projects

 The company's Thiruvananthapuram office worked closely with ISRO on PSLV-C51 which successfully launched on 28 February 2021.
 Ananth Technologies conducted stage integration and checkout on the PSLV mission, marking the first time that ISRO had contracted a private sector company to undertake the task.

+In 2024, Ananth Technologies worked with U R Rao Satellite Centre to finish the satellite assembly, integration, and testing for SpaDeX mission.
+For the SpaDeX satellites, Ananth Technologies provided Rendezvous Processing Units (RPU) and DC-to-DC converters.
+Additionally, the company provided 29 essential components for the PSLV-C60 launch vehicle, such as data acquisition units, transmitters, power modules, NavIC chip and control modules, and it also carried out assembly, integration, and testing of several PSLV-C60 sub-assemblies.